 You mean keep it at home or sell it?
 You know the answer to the former but the latter is not an easy decision.
 When I was using the lens, I repeatedly checked my head and asked myself “am I the only genius in the room who doesn’t want to lug along unnecessarily heavy things with me?
 Am I the only one who doesn’t think “heavy = good = must have?”
 Can I really sell a lens that is this good whose only fault is that it is a little heavy and lacking in the SOUL department?
 Given that I do commercial shoots and I have one client who demands “The Leica” I am going to need a purely modern 90mm lens for that.
 Right?

 Even at the time of writing this article, those questions are unanswered since I have a few more 90mm lenses left to test.
-To see how I made my final decision, please join my Leica Lenses for Normal People: The Recommended List.
-I am positive I can offer you some additional critical information and save you some money and/or headaches as you navigate your lens purchases.
-Finally, if knowing that and supporting this site isn’t good enough, there is a money-back guarantee so you really have nothing to lose.
+To see how I made my final decision, please visit the Leica Lenses for Normal People: The Recommended List.

 - Remarkably, someone on Quora asked, “ What is the heaviest metal I can legally make a paperweight out of?”
 I only know this because I actually searched for “what is the densest, nonradioactive, metal I can make a paperweight of” when researching this article.
 Great minds think alike?
 The answer was Osmium by the way. https://www.quora.com/What-is-the-heaviest-metal-I-can-legally-make-a-paperweight-out-of